 There are two approaches to presenting our product—informative and persuasive.
-After an informative presentation the prospects says, “Thanks for the info…” as he is heading out the door to continue his research.
-After a persuasive presentation the prospect asks, “How much is it,” which is a buying signal—he has seen enough information–that is presented convincingly–and he is now considering purchasing.
+After an informative presentation, the prospects say, “Thanks for the info…” as he is heading out the door to continue his research.
+After a persuasive presentation, the prospect asks, “How much is it,” which is a buying signal—he has seen enough information–that is presented convincingly–and he is now considering purchasing.

 The informative approach gives him information, of which he still has to make sense of to convince himself to buy.
 We shouldn’t make it so hard for a prospect.
 The persuasive format convinces him while informing him–that’s what we want.
 So, how do we convince someone?
 We use the “Persuasive Format.”